 My grandfather flipped, threatening to go to the newspapers, and I was banished from his presence and his cheque book.
-The family didn’t want any mumbo jumbo getting into my head to jolt free the things they were really doing – to me, my brother and other less fortunate ones.
+The family didn’t want any mumbo jumbo getting into my head to jolt-free the patterns of dysfunction they’d laid in.

-Scientology may have sorted out a messy teenage life, teaching me to stand up for myself, but as far as retrieving any buried traumatic memory, it was useless.
-I could have bought a house, or had a nice holiday in a fancy private loony bin rich women go to for the money I spent on Scientology.
+Scientology may have sorted out a messy teenage life, teaching me to stand up for myself, but as far as resolving any sad childhood, it was useless.
+I could have bought a house, for the money I spent on Scientology.

 Ever known anyone in a cult?
 Before judging, ask yourself, what are they escaping from?
 What could possibly be going on in that person’s life to make joining a cult look like a good thing?